29-Year-Old Pitcher – Texas Rangers

 Mark Rogers Contract Information:

-Signed a minor league contract (NRI) with the Mariners in January of 2014.
+Signed a minor league contract with the Rangers in March of 2015.

-Rogers signed a minor league contract with the Mariners on Friday that includes an invite to spring training.
+Rogers signed a minor league contract with the Rangers on Sunday, Jerry Crasnick of ESPN reports.

 To instantly reveal our fantasy analysis of every player – including Mark Rogers – simply subscribe now.